 It can only be applied through an industrial high-pressure process.
 During this process, the CCA fixes to the lignocellulose in the wood which ensures that it protects the wood for longer.

 The fixation procedure also ensures that the CCA becomes immobile.
 This means that unlike the Creosote which gives off an oily texture the CCA will remain fixed to the wood.

 3. CCA is environmentally friendly

 The treatment of the wood prolongs its life span.
-You not only benefit from a long-lasting product, you are also actively taking place in the conservation of forest resources.
+You not only benefit from a long-lasting product, but you are also actively taking place in the conservation of forest resources.

-CCA treated wood lasts longer than a new tree could grow.
+CCA-treated wood lasts longer than a new tree could grow.
 This ensures that fewer trees need to be cut down.

 After considering all information available it can be concluded that CCA treatment is safe to use and poses no health risk to humans when in prolonged contact with a treated product.

 The safety of everyone that encounters our products is of the utmost importance to us, which is why we take every precaution in treating all our products the correct way, ensuring a long-lasting and safe environment for everyone.